 There are many reasons lots of people are interested in learning Japanese.
 Other than setting you apart from the crowd, it is beneficial in various ways.

 The prosperous economy of Japan fascinates some people.
-And many also want to learn the language to advance their careers requiring Japanese.
+Many also want to learn the language to advance their careers requiring Japanese.

 The charm of J-drama may have piqued your interest in this east-Asian language.
 You’ve probably heard some catchy J-pop lyrics and anime dialogues and are curious about what they mean.

 Japan’s financial and business market and culture have always been at center stage.
-And it is continually gaining more growth around the world.
+And it is continually growing around the world.
 So, it puts the Japanese language in high demand and is trendy to learn.

 Learning the Japanese language will also deepen your understanding of Japan and Japanese!